ktor-doc-jp/ktor-doc-jp/features/sessions.md

 with the client during a sequence of HTTP requests and responses.

 Different use-cases include: authentication and authorization, user tracking, keeping information at client like a shopping cart, and more.

-Sessions are typically implemented by employing `Cookies`, but could also be done using headers for example to be consumed by other backends or AJAX requests.
+Sessions are typically implemented by employing `Cookies`, but could also be done using headers for example to be consumed by other backends or an AJAX requests.

 They are either client-side when the entire serialized object goes back and forth between the client and the server, or server-side when only the session ID is transferred and the associated data is stored entirely in the server.